Lin Chaopan: Early life and education

-Lin studied coaching at Beijing Sport University.

-Career
+Gymnastics career

 2013

 Lin made his World Championships debut at the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.
 In the parallel bars final, he won the gold with a score of 15.666.
 He also placed eighth at the horizontal bar final and ninth in the Individual All-Around.

 2014

-Lin was selected to compete at the 2014 World Artistic Gymnastics Championships in Nanning, China where he helped China win team gold.
+Lin was selected to compete at the 2014 World Artistic Gymnastics Championships in Nanning, China, where he helped China win team gold.
 Lin failed to qualify for any individual finals.

 2015

-Lin competed at World Championships in Glasgow, Great Britain, where his team placed third.
+Lin competed at the World Championships in Glasgow, Great Britain, where his team placed third.
 He failed to qualify for any individual finals.

 2016

-At the 2016 Chinese Gymnastics Championships he won all-around, parallel bars and floor gold.

-Lin competed at the 2016 Olympic Games in Rio de Janeiro, Brazil, where his team placed third.
+At the 2016 Chinese Gymnastics Championships, Lin won all-around, parallel bars, and floor gold.
+He competed at the 2016 Olympic Games in Rio de Janeiro, Brazil, where his team placed third.

 2017

 In August, Lin competed at the Asian Championships in Bangkok, Thailand, where his team placed first.
-He won second all around, as well as first on floor exercise and high bar.

-In October, Lin competed at the World Championships in Montreal, Canada, where he placed second all around.
+He won second all-around, as well as first on floor exercise and high bar.
+In October, Lin competed at the World Championships in Montreal, Canada, where he placed second all-around.

 2018

 In August, Lin competed at the Asian Games in Indonesia, where his team placed first.
 He placed first all around, as well as third on floor exercise.
 In October, Lin competed at the World Championships in Doha, Qatar, where his team placed first.